orcodeep/CSAPP/labs/cache/README.md

 Also leading whitespace is ignored.

+### fgets()

 `fgets()` keeps the newline that is already in the file. it reads up to and including the newline `\n` (unless the line is too long to fit in the buffer)

+# t = m - (s + b)

+ex:- The address 0x7ff0005c8 really only needs 39 bits.

+If you take m = 64, formula gives extra unused high-order bits in the tag:

+`t = 64 - (s + b)`

+Those extra upper bits are always zero in your trace addresses (on x86-64 canonical addresses).

+So even though t looks bigger than it “needs to be,” it doesn’t affect correctness.